The Gambling Law Review: Netherlands

 There are several forms of gambling that are exempt from the requirement to be licensed and, therefore, can be offered without the provider breaching Article 1(1)(a) of the Act, conditional upon applicable conditions being satisfied.
 Such forms include promotional games of chance and small-scale gambling.

 In terms of the scope of the prohibition on promoting unlicensed games of chance, a January 2019 decision of the District Court of The Hague confirmed that it includes activities typically undertaken by affiliates.
-Case law has established that the prohibition does not include payment services.
-The prohibition on promoting unlicensed games of chance will be expanded by the Remote Gaming Act so as to cover the facilitation of such games, and will encompass other intermediary service providers, such as payment service providers.
+Case law had established that the prohibition does not include payment services; however, this has been superseded by regulatory reforms.
+The prohibition on promoting unlicensed games of chance expanded on 1 April 2021 so as to capture the facilitation of these games, and it encompasses a broader range of service providers than just those involved in advertising alone, such as payment service providers and software providers.

-This line of case law also resulted in the introduction of a transparent licence allocation process in 2016 for the award of the single horse-race betting licence (valid between 2017 and 2022).
-The 2011 decision has also shaped legal discourse around the licensing process for the licences for non-incidental games of chance, as well as filtering through to the level of local municipalities in terms of premises licences for slot machine arcades.
+This line of case law also resulted in the introduction of a transparent licence allocation process in 2016 and 2021 for the award of the single horse-race betting licence.
+The 2011 decision has also shaped legal discourse around the licensing process for the licences for non-incidental games of chance (e.g., charity lotteries), as well as filtering through to the level of local municipalities in terms of premises licences for slot machine arcades.

 ii The regulator